Self-Host BTCPay Server for WooCommerce (Complete 2025 Guide)

 - Lightning: choose your implementation (LND or Core Lightning), initialize channels/liquidity.

-- How to connect the BTCPay Server manually with your WooCommerce store
+How to install BTCPay Server for WooCommerce

 - Install Coinsnap for WooCommerce in your WordPress backend (you do NOT need to open an account with Coinsnap!)